priyanshu-rawat-2205/quicasses/README.md

     ```

     Replace the placeholder values with your actual configuration.
-    Theres `.env.example` file available for your help
+    There's `.env.example` file available for your help

-## Running the Application
+## Running the Application Manually

 1.  **Start the services:**